shaunchuah/software_engineering_for_science/docs/cloud/vscode-remote.md

 # VSCode Remote SSH

-This section comes from the SSH section but is worth repeating here on its own as this is a technique for you to increase your computational power without buying a completely new machine.
+This section is duplicated from the SSH section but is worth repeating here on its own as this is a technique for you to increase your computational power without buying a completely new machine.
 You can even provision machines with 192gb of ram on AWS - C5 series.

 ## Using VSCode to Connect to a Remote Server